 TALK WITH ONE OF OUR SPECIALISTS

 Complete the inquiry form and one of our specialist will reach out to you.
-We offer FREE estimates in Brooklyn & Queens.
+We offer estimates, estimate fees are determined by the respected borough.
+Once T&T Express Shipping is assigned the job, the estimate fee will be credited to the account.
 While you wait, please find some valuable info down below.

 However, the definition of a Returning National vary by country.
 The various tax and duty concessions available to returning nationals also vary from country to country.

 Key points to note:

 Customer must be shipping from and to themselves.

 Customers must use the name that's on their ID for shipment.

 Customers must get an import license for cars, refrigerators, and ACs.

 Shipping a Car?

 We require 4 copies of the Title (Including 1 notarized copy, plus proof of the original title)